 - Flanges for pipeline service shall match SMYS, and carbon equivalency specified in ASME B31.4 and B31.8.

 When an in-plant service has water and H2S concentrations above the limits specified in NACE MR0175, that service shall be considered as the NACE service.
 Flanges for use in the NACE service shall be in accordance with NACE MR0175 special requirements.
 The purchase description shall specify the ‘NACE service’.

-The selection of appropriate joining methods varies with the required mechanical strength in the joint, from a minimum, as in slip-on connections, to maximum, as in integral-type flanges that are cast, integrally forged or butt-welded to the pipe.
+The selection of appropriate joining methods varies with the required mechanical strength in the joint, from a minimum, as in slip-on connections, to a maximum, as in integral-type flanges that are cast, integrally forged, or butt-welded to the pipe.

 - ASME B16.5 weld neck flanges with tapered hub and welding end shall be the primary selection for flanged joints in metallic piping systems of NPS 2 and larger.
 The individual material classes show the size range for any given service.